Molar Pregnancy: Symptoms, Risks, and Treatment

 - A pelvic exam may reveal a larger or smaller uterus, enlarged ovaries, and abnormally high amounts of the pregnancy hormone hCG.

 - A sonogram will often show a “cluster of grapes” appearance, signifying an abnormal placenta.

 - Most molar pregnancies will spontaneously end and the expelled tissue will appear grape-like.

-- Molar pregnancies are removed by suction curettage, dilation and evacuation (D & C), or sometimes through medication.
-General anesthetic is normally used during these procedures.
+- Molar pregnancies are removed by suction curettage, dilation, and evacuation (D & C), or sometimes through medication.
+A general anesthetic is normally used during these procedures.

 - Approximately 90% of women who have a mole removed require no further treatment.

 - Follow-up procedures that monitor the hCG levels can occur monthly for six months or as your physician prescribes.

 - Follow-up is done to ensure that the mole has been removed completely.
 Traces of the mole can begin to grow

 again and may possess a cancerous-type threat to other parts of the body.